 Vodka is the ideal base for a homemade dry shampoo spray.
 Its high alcohol content makes it evaporate quickly, leaving less time for moisture to disturb your hairstyle.
 This is especially important for those (like me) prone to frizz.

 I used 100-proof vodka in my own dry shampoo.
 In Canada, this is 50% alcohol.
-If you’re in the USA and have access to an even higher proof product like Everclear, that’s even better.
-Use the highest proof vodka available in your area.
+You can use the vodka brand that’s closest to 50% alcohol available in your area.

-I think it’s difficult to make an effective DIY dry shampoo spray without alcohol for the reasons listed above – witch hazel and water-based can leave hair too wet.
+I think it’s difficult to make an effective DIY dry shampoo spray without alcohol for the reasons listed above.
+Witch hazel and water-based dry shampoos can leave hair too wet, creating a whole new issue to deal with.

 Poly Suga Mulse D9